 This process has gotten a little bit easier recently with the introduction of new technology.
 Many ski slopes now control their snow guns with a central computer system that is hooked up to weather-reading stations all over the slope.
 The computers make a determination of the best snow-and-air mix based on the temperature and relative humidity at a given point.
 These systems do not always get the mix right, of course, but they are a great snow-making aid.

-There is also a consumer market for small snow-making machines and manmade snow services.
+There is also a consumer market for small snow-making machines and human-made snow services.
 Some homeowners will shell out hundreds of dollars to give their yard and house an attractive coating of snow for the Christmas season, or just to give the kids a special treat.
 People who really love a snowy yard can invest in a personal snow-making machine.
-These models, which typically cost thousands of dollars, hook up to an ordinary garden hose and a standard electrical outlet.
+These models, which cost hundreds to thousands of dollars, hook up to a garage air compressor or power washing pump.
 Just like the ski slope machines, these models use a lot of water and a lot of power; but they're fairly easy to operate.

 A significant environmental concern, and one of a resort's biggest expenses, is power consumption.
 If a slope uses compressed air in its snow guns, it has to provide a lot of energy to run the large air-compressing pumps.
 It also needs a pump system to provide the water to the snow makers.
 These pumps are often run by diesel engines, which expel a high level of air pollution.